 Incident Response Planning

-Develop and regularly test an incident response plan that addresses security incidents across both private and public clouds.
+Develop and regularly test an incident response plan that addresses security incidents across private and public clouds.
 Clearly define roles and responsibilities, establish communication protocols, and integrate incident response processes with relevant stakeholders.

 -